High-Risk Car Insurance in New York

 Consider nontraditional coverage options

 Usage-based and pay-per-mile insurance programs reduce costs for safe or infrequent drivers in New York.
-Companies like GEICO and Progressive offer telematics programs that monitor driving habits for potential discounts.
+GEICO and Progressive offer telematics programs that track driving habits and give discounts based on your results.

 4. 4